At home blood testing Vs in clinic

 -

-Typically available within a few days to one week.
+Typically available in one week.

 -